YottaDB/YDBDoc/AdminOpsGuide/extending.rst

 Permanent Global Variables
 ++++++++++++++++++++++++++

-“Permanent” global variables are those which should persist beyond the lifetime of current processes, and which should be replicated, for example, global variables storing cross references to accelerate queries.
+"Permanent" global variables are those which should persist beyond the lifetime of current processes, and which should be replicated, for example, global variables storing cross references to accelerate queries.
 Global variables used by plugins use :code:`^%y` followed by the package name.
-In this case, the “y” *must* be lower case.
-For package names starting with “Y”, there is no need to double that initial letter.
+In this case, the "y" *must* be lower case.
+For package names starting with "Y", there is no need to double that initial letter.

 ++++++++++++++++++
 Dynamic M Routines